mitra994/Intern/MarketStoreConsole/src/com/MarketStore/README.md

 # Explanation

-The Application consists of a couple of Parts.

-1. Data - which consists of DiscountCards Package, Customer and Purchase classes.
-2. StorePayDesk - consists of a DeskCalculator and PayDesk class.
-3. Main class as en Entry Point.
+Market Store application consists of Data,PayDesk and Main as an Entry Point.

-In the application Main class (Entry Point) i created an instances of a three different customers and three different DiscountCard classes
-Bronze, Silver and Gold.

-Each Customer has customerId, customerName and DiscountCard fields.

-Each of the DiscountCard child classes extend DiscountCard abstract class.
-DiscountRate of a single card is calculated during making an instance of a class by running the code in its constructor.
-There is also a Guest class whichis used in case the discount card field of a customer is null.
+1.In the Data package there a DiscountCards, Customers and Purchase classes.

+DiscountCard package consists of:

+-DiscountCard abstract class with fields (CustomerName, turnover and discountRate).
+DiscountCard as a parent class also has three abstract methods getCardType, calculateDiscountRate and setTurnover.

+The idea behind this was so that each child class can has its own calculateDiscountRate method based on the card type and so that calculateDiscountRate() can be called each time turnover is set, so each times turnover changes, discountRate get recalculated.

+-DiscountCard child classes which extend the abstract class and implement abstract methods.

-Running a static method commitPurchase() of a PayDesk class, with "purchaseValue" and Customer object as arguments, we get console output as reguested.
+2.PayDesk class has a static method checkOut() which takes a double (purchaseValue) and Customer object as arguments.

-PayDesk class has two helper methods, calculatePurchase() which uses DeskCalculator and makes an instance of a Purchase class and printReceipt() method which gets info from a DiscountCard and Purchase objects and prints them on a console.
+Using DeskCalculator class and calculatePurchase() method, calculates a discount and Total and makes a new instance of Purchase class. printRecepit() method uses a Purchase instance and info from the card to print a receipt.

+3. Main class as EntryPoint.
+I first made an instance of a Customer objects with id,name, next, and instances of DiscountCard objects and changed their turover value (cards have a default turover of 0 when instatiated).
+Calling PayDesk.checkout() method double purchaseValue and Customer as arguments we get output on a console.
+If the Customer doesn't have DiscountCard assosiated with it, PayDesk will print Guest receipt